Research Team (continued)

 Dmitrii Krivorotko is a Research Data Analyst for the PRESTO Study.
 He graduated from the University of Maine in May 2022 with a Bachelor of Science in Biology.
 In May 2024, Dmitrii received his MPH at the Boston University School of Public Health in Epidemiology & Biostatistics and Global Health.
 Dmitrii joined the PRESTO team full-time in May 2024.
 He uses statistical software for data management and analysis or any other data-related needs of the research team.
 He is interested in using diverse statistical methodologies for evidence-based research conducted by PRESTO.

 Krystal Kuan is a Research Data Analyst at PRESTO, bringing a unique blend of nursing experience and public health training to the team.
 She recently graduated with an MPH from BUSPH, where she specialized in Epidemiology, Biostatistics, and Global Health Program Design, Monitoring, and Evaluation.
 Before joining PRESTO, Krystal gained valuable research experience as a Biomedical Researcher at Massachusetts General Hospital.
+Krystal is responsible for data management, including data cleaning and quality control, and she assists with preparing results for conference presentations, grants, and scientific publication.

-Ruth Geller is a fourth-year doctoral student in the department of Epidemiology at BUSPH.
+Ruth Geller is a fifth-year doctoral candidate in the department of Epidemiology at BUSPH.
 She is conducting research on environmental factors and fecundability.
 Ruth received a BS in Biology from the University of Pittsburgh and an MHS in Epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 Prior to joining BUSPH, Ruth conducted data management and statistical analyses for epidemiologic research at Massachusetts General Hospital and The George Washington University.

-Sharonda Lovett is a third-year doctoral student in the Department of Epidemiology at BUSPH.
+Sharonda Lovett is a fourth-year doctoral candidate in the Department of Epidemiology at BUSPH.
 She is conducting research on time to pregnancy, menstruation, and early life adversities.
 Sharonda received her MPH with a combined concentration in Epidemiology and Maternal and Child Health from the University of South Florida and BS in Health Education from the University of Florida.
 Prior to joining BUSPH, Sharonda completed a chronic disease epidemiology fellowship at a biomedical research agency where she examined history of gynecologic surgery, hormone therapy, and breast cancer risk.

-Molly Hoffman is a second-year doctoral student in the department of Epidemiology at BUSPH.
+Molly Hoffman is a third-year doctoral candidate in the department of Epidemiology at BUSPH.
 She is interested in racial and socioeconomic disparities, and the impact of the social determinants of health on pregnancy outcomes.
 Molly received a BS in Psychology and a BA in Global Health from Arizona State University and an MPH in Epidemiology from the University of Nebraska Medical Center.
 Prior to joining BUSPH, Molly conducted statistical analyses for population health research at Duke University.

 Martha Koenig is a Research Fellow for the PRESTO study.
 She graduated from the College of Saint Benedict in Saint Joseph, Minnesota in May of 2020 with a BA in both Integrative Health Sciences and Peace Studies and received her MPH at Boston University School of Public Health in Epidemiology and Biostatistics in January of 2023.
-Martha joined the PRESTO team in November 2020 and is interested in Social, Reproductive and Environmental Epidemiology.
+Martha joined the PRESTO team in November 2020 and is interested in social, reproductive and environmental Epidemiology.
 As a Research Fellow, Martha provides study and research support to all PRESTO team members and PRESTO participants.

-Andrea Kuriyama is a Research Fellow for the PRESTO Study.
+Andrea Kuriyama is a Research Fellow for the PRESTO study.
 She graduated in May 2021 with a Bachelor of Science in Health Science from Boston University where she also received a Masters of Public Health degree with concentrations in Epidemiology/Biostatistics and Program Design and Implementation.
 Prior to joining the PRESTO team in August 2021, Andrea held several Research Assistant position on projects relating to a wide range of topics such as urban health disparities and maternal and child health.

 Michael Bairos is the Computer Programmer for the PRESTO Study.
 Mr. Bairos received a Bachelor of Science in Engineering from Northeastern University.
 He started working as a Research Database Analyst at Boston University’s Slone Epidemiology Center in 1999 and has been assisting Boston University investigators design complex computer databases for epidemiologic studies ever since.
 On the PRESTO study, he is involved in web-based questionnaire design, data management, and implementing all the security features to maintain confidentiality of participant information.
 Mr. Bairos has always enjoyed discovering innovative and secure ways to collect health-related data through web-based technologies.